 Does the NDHCB disclose Personal Information?

-The NDHCB discloses required personal information to its service providers including: testing agency – for the administration, scoring and rescoring of the examination; testing administrators – for the administration of the examination at testing sites across Canada; dental hygiene regulatory authorities that require the NDHCB certificate for registration – name and certificate number of successful candidates; Appeals of formal reviews – for the investigation and conducting of formal reviews related to official complaints.
+The NDHCB discloses required personal information to its service providers including: testing agency – for the administration, scoring and rescoring of the examination; testing administrators – for the administration of the examination at testing sites across Canada; dental hygiene regulatory authorities that require the NDHCB certificate for registration – name and certificate number of successful candidates; incident reviews related to examination administrations; and, appeals.

 Using personal information is essential for the activities related to various requests.
 The personal information submitted by or on behalf of applicants/candidates is kept confidential and used solely by the NDHCB and its service providers.